 Kiwanis Park Management Plan underway

 The city is working on a Kiwanis Park Management Plan that will provide guidelines for future programming, amenities, facilities and operational needs of the park and recreation center.
 We need your input!
-Complete the online survey and share your feedback.
+Join us at a public meeting Sept.
+9 or complete the online survey Sept.
+9 - 23 to share your feedback.

-Click here to stay up-to-date on the Kiwanis Park Management Plan project.
+Click here for more information and to stay up-to-date on the Kiwanis Park Management Plan project.

 Parks and Recreation Master Plan underway